bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 It somehow helped on the spirit, and as they finished and cleaned the table, Donaar stood up, and walked to the wall in the entrance which had a mirror hanging on it.
 He picked it off the wall, and went back to kitchen table, where he laid it down.

-"Let's see, if I can get a read on him" he said, he started to mumble some incantations, while the others finished cleaning the dishes.
+"Let's see, if I can get a read on him" he said as he started to mumble some incantations, while the others finished cleaning the dishes.

-They all gathered around the table, as the image in the mirror slowly started to wave, as a view of fast bird started showing in the frame, rushing faster than anything could move, over mountains to the southwest, past forests, lakes, and deserts, before it slowly descended over a rocky path with a two travelers walking side by side.
+They all gathered around the table, as the image in the mirror slowly started to waver, as an image of their mill showed.
+The image turned towards south-east, and started shooting with great speed, rushing faster than anything could move, over mountains, past forests, lakes, and deserts, before it slowly descended over a rocky path with a two travelers walking side by side.
 As the focus came down to head height, it started to spin around the two in a slow pace, showing Ildrex walking next to a half-orc.
 They were both laughing, and Ildrex looked happy in the moment.